fbarresi/ProfinetTools/README.md

 Tools for profinet configuration

 # Requirements
-This software is based on the famouse *WinPcap* libraris
+This software is based on the famouse *WinPcap* libraris.

-I suggest to use the [npcap](https://nmap.org/npcap/) improvement for better performace
+I suggest to use the [npcap](https://nmap.org/npcap/) improvement for better performace.

 Plese download it from [here](https://nmap.org/npcap/dist/npcap-0.98.exe) and install it.

 During the installation choose the option **WinPcap compatibility**

+# Installation

+Dowload the latest version of ProfinetTools from [here](https://github.com/fbarresi/ProfinetTools/releases/latest) you just need to execute the setup.

 # Usage